What is Standard Operating Procedure?

 Infographics

-This is similar to user documents, but some processes are better explained using powerful graphics for users to understand.
-Here is a great example: How not to look ugly on a webcam you could have put these steps either on a document form or checklist form, but creating infographics makes it powerful and engaging for the users.
+This is similar to user documents, but some processes are better explained with powerful graphics to help users understand.
+Here is a great example: How not to look ugly on a webcam.
+You could have put these steps either in a document or a checklist, but creating infographics makes them more powerful and engaging for users.
 There are various infographics-creating tools like Canva, Piktochart, Venngage

 Diagrams/Flowcharts

-In some cases, the standard operating procedures will be a flow of logical steps that can be better represented in the form of flowcharts or diagrams.
+In some cases, the standard operating procedures will be a logical sequence of steps that can be better represented as flowcharts or diagrams.
 Example: How to escalate a problem, Lead flow from signup to sales.
-Tools to create flow charts /diagrams Lucidchart, Creatly, Whimsical
+Tools to create flow charts /diagrams: Lucidchart, Creatly, Whimsical

 Wiki/Collaboration

-In certain cases, where a lot of people are involved in updating the standard operating procedures regularly, then an Internal Wiki or a Collaboration tool will be ideal.
+In certain cases, where many people regularly update the standard operating procedures, an Internal Wiki or a Collaboration tool will be ideal.

-Example: Daily/weekly agile stand-up meetings, Team meetings, etc. In our case, we use Microsoft OneNote for our daily/weekly engineering team meetings, where all the developers and testers update their progress.
-And for one to one meetings, we follow the Level 10 format from Traction with a standard structure across the company which is maintained as Wiki in Microsoft Teams.
-You can also use modern tools like Notion.so, Coda
+Example: Daily/weekly agile stand-up meetings, Team meetings, etc. In our case, we use Microsoft OneNote for daily/weekly engineering team meetings, where all the developers and testers update their progress.
+And for one-to-one meetings, we follow the Level 10 format from Traction, with a standard structure across the company, maintained in a Microsoft Teams Wiki.
+You can also use modern tools like Notion and Coda

 Structure, Template, and Categorization of an SOP document

-The standard operating procedures on its own should have a standard operating procedure for how each document will be structured.
+The standard operating procedures, on their own, should include a standard operating procedure for how each document will be structured.

 Having a well-defined structure (SOP Template) for your standard operating procedures brings consistency across all your documents.
-The above points are just for your guidelines and you can tweak it according to your company fit.
+The above points are just for your guidelines, and you can tweak them according to your company fit.
 Here is an example.

 Categorization

-Over some time when your company matures with processes and many SOPs soon, you’ll start seeing a new problem coming, grouping/structuring/organizing them in a well-defined way so people can find it and use it easily.
+Over time, as your company matures and processes and SOPs proliferate, you’ll start to face a new problem: how to group, structure, and organize them in a well-defined way so people can find and use them easily.

 What’s the point of writing an SOP document if no one can find it or use it?
 Put a plan in place on how you want to create an organization-level or department-level (if you are big) category structure in place to organize your SOPs

-Document360 can help you to achieve this through a couple of features organize using multiple projects or have a clear folder structure and hierarchy using the category manager.
+We can help you achieve this through features such as organizing multiple projects and maintaining a clear folder structure and hierarchy using the category manager.

 Benefits of Standard Operating Procedures (SOP)